Iterative projection method for unsteady Navier-Stokes equations with high Reynolds numbers: Appendix

-According to the inequality $\sum_{i=1}^m x_i^2 \le \left( \sum_{i=1}^m x_i \right)^2$ for any positive integer $m$ and positive real numbers $x_i, i=1, \cdots, m$, the sum of the {five} terms in the last pair of brackets on the right of \eqref{eqn_NSu_07} is bounded above by $M_2^2$, where $M_2$ is defined in \eqref{def_M1M2}.
-Then, by multiplying $k$ on both sides and rearranging terms, we can rewrite \eqref{eqn_NSu_07} as
+According to the inequality $\sum_{i=1}^m x_i^2 \le \left( \sum_{i=1}^m x_i \right)^2$ for any positive integer $m$ and positive real numbers $x_i, i=1, \cdots, m$, the sum of the four terms in the last pair of parentheses on the right of \eqref{hai009} is bounded above by $M_2^2$, where $M_2$ is defined in \eqref{def_M2}.
+Then, by multiplying $k$ on both sides and rearranging terms, we can rewrite \eqref{hai009} as